 Understanding what plant varieties that you have can also be helpful in identifying potential problems.
 If you see one of your ornamental trees or shrubs struggling, it is possible that it has been planted in the wrong location for the type of care it requires.

-When you are aware of all of your property’s plant varieties, you can create a care plan that will ensure all of your planting continue to look great!
+When you are aware of all of your property’s plant varieties, you can create a care plan that will ensure all of your plantings continue to look great!

 #3 What Is The Property’s History?